nexomis/nf-template/CONTRIBUTE.md

 - Set up testing parameters in `data/test/test.yml`
 - Provide testing inputs in `data/test/inputs/`
   - Optionally, include a script to download input test data (e.g., `get_test_data.sh`).
-- Test outputs shall be found in `data/test/out_dir`
+- Test outputs shall be found in `results` by default, or as specified by `-output-dir` CLI option